-Our Members have worked tirelessly over the last year to help customers whose travel plans have been affected by the COVID-19 pandemic, including helping to repatriate customers, finding alternative destinations for holidays as well as rebooking trips for future dates and issuing refunds.
+Our Members continue to work tirelessly to help customers whose travel plans continue to be affected by the pandemic, including helping customers to find alternative destinations for holidays as well as rebooking and rearranging trips for future dates and issuing refunds.

 In the rare event that you have an issue with one of our Members, and you haven’t been able to resolve it with them directly, we are here to help.
 That includes access to our fast, cost-effective and independent complaints resolution service, which could save you time, money and hassle.